genner-lab/Masoko-eDNA-population-structure/README.md

 KrakenUniq/Bacteria_KrakenUniq.txt Percentage of reads from each microbial order in each sample

-KrakenUniq/Topten.txt Percentage of reads from the most prevalent microbial orders by sample
+KrakenUniq/Topten.txt Percentage of reads from the most prevalent microbial orders by sample <br>

-***

 MassokoContext/Delalande_Data.txt

 MassokoContext/Sidewelling_Light.txt

-MassokoContext/MaxLight.txt
+MassokoContext/MaxLight.txt  <br>

-***

 MassokoAlleles/AlleleSummaryData.xlsx Summary data of eDNA and fish allele frequencies